sveltejs/eslint-plugin-svelte3/README.md

 ### `svelte3/ignore-warnings`

-This can be a function that indicates whether to ignore a warning in the linting.
+This setting can be given a function that indicates whether to ignore a warning in the linting.
 The function will be passed a warning object and should return a boolean.

 The default is to not ignore any warnings.